carpentries/instructor-training/_episodes/17-performance.md

 process of observing and giving feedback, and to make changes to how we teach based on the feedback of others.

 > ## Round Two
-> 1. Before splitting into groups, have a look at the [rubric]({{ page.root }}/demos_rubric/) that is given to Instructor Trainers
+> 1. Before splitting into groups, read the [rubric]({{ page.root }}/demos_rubric/) that is given to Instructor Trainers
 >  as a suggested framework for evaluating the online teaching demonstration sessions that are part of Instructor checkout.
 >  What questions do you have?
 > 2. Return to your groups of 3 and repeat the previous exercise.
 This time, the presenter should incorporate changes
-> based on feedback received, and everyone should try to 'level up' their feedback by drawing upon the rubric for teaching demos.
+> based on feedback received, and everyone should try to 'level up' their feedback using the rubric for teaching demos.
 > 3. When you are finished, add some thoughts on this process to the Etherpad:
 > What did you change?
 Did it work better or worse with the change?
 How might you do it if you were to teach it again?
 >